Grullo and Blue Roan Quarter Horses

 aa Agouti

 The 5 photos above are of foals immediately after birth...look at the variation of birth colors!
-Also note the fake leg bars on a black foal's leg.
+Also note the fake leg bars and light stripes on the backs of foal legs.
+These can be found on some black foals' legs, and can closely mimic the look of dun-factored foals.

 This foal was born charcoal, turned brownish within a month, and then began shedding off black.